Clustering, intermittency and scaling for passive particles on fluctuating surfaces: Coarsening regime

 The scaling form of the correlation can be written as

-where $Y_c(y) \sim y^{-\nu}$ as $y \rightarrow 0$ which indicates the divergence of $G_c(r,t)$, with $\nu \simeq 1.50$, $ \simeq 0.67$, and $ \simeq 0.33$ for the PSM with KPZ, EW, and AA drivings, respectively; the different exponent values quantify the spreading of the clusters for different drivings.
-AA driving leads to a relatively large spread while KPZ shows the least and EW lies in between.
+where $Y_c(y) \sim y^{-\nu}$ as $y \rightarrow 0$ which indicates the divergence of $G_c(r,t)$, with $\nu \simeq 1.50$, $ \simeq 0.67$, and $ \simeq 0.33$ for the PSM with KPZ, EW, and KPZ-AA drivings, respectively; the different exponent values quantify the spreading of the clusters for different drivings.
+KPZ-AA driving leads to a relatively large spread while KPZ shows the least and EW lies in between.

 The scaling form for two-point density correlation function in Eq.\ \ref{Den_DenCorr} is consistent with the steady state two-point density density correlation given in Eq.\ 15 of Ref. \cite{NMB_2006} when the system size $L$ in \cite{NMB_2006} is replaced by $\mathcal{L}(t)$.
-As for the steady state, we find $G_c(0,t) \sim \mathcal{L}^{\delta}(t)$ with $\delta/z \simeq 0.67$, $0.33$, and $0.17$ for KPZ, EW and AA, respectively as shown in Fig.\ \ref{Auto_correlation}.
+As for the steady state, we find $G_c(0,t) \sim \mathcal{L}^{\delta}(t)$ with $\delta/z \simeq 0.67$, $0.33$, and $0.17$ for KPZ, EW and KPZ-AA, respectively as shown in Fig.\ \ref{Auto_correlation}.
 In Table II we present the exponent values associated with $G_c(r,t)$.
-On comparing the values of steady state $\delta$ with our estimated $\delta/z$ (in the coarsening regime), we find good agreement for KPZ and for AA cases, while $\delta$ for EW is smaller than its corresponding value in the steady state.
+On comparing the values of steady state $\delta$ with our estimated $\delta/z$ (in the coarsening regime), we find good agreement for KPZ and for KPZ-AA cases, while $\delta$ for EW is smaller than its corresponding value in the steady state.